so, where to start?

 some time ago i’ve decided, that i want to become a specialist in my favorite game setting - dark gothic fantasy.

-also i’ve realized, that visualization is not what i want to do professionally.
+also i’ve realized, that general 3d visualization is not what i want to do professionally.

 in my living room i’ve got a bunch of old retro stuff like radios, vacuum cleaner, stove and numerous boxes, all made in USSR and i can’t wait to make photorealistic renders of all these things, but in my free time.